-If they have perfect negative correlation, the reduced lottery is
+■ If they have perfect negative correlation, the reduced lottery is

 (5) There is a natural mathematical way to describe the degree of risk aversion.
-(At least, it is natural in a way.)
+(At least, it is natural in many ways, though opaque.)

-Goal: We'd like to make statements of the form: "If person A is more risk-averse than person B, then A is less likely to accept a particular gamble."
+Goal: We'd like to make statements of the form, "If person A is more risk-averse than person B, then A is less likely to accept a particular gamble."

-Question: How to formally define "more risk averse"?
+Question: How to formalize "more risk averse"?

-Definition: The coefficient of risk aversion at wealth $m{w}$ is
+Definition: The coefficient of risk aversion at wealth w is

-$$r(w)=rac{-u''(w)}{u'(w)}.$$
+$$r(w)=\frac{-u''(w)}{u'(w)}.$$